Skip to main content

 Healthcare Transition Planning

-Integrated transition planning for youth with disabilities creates a path to living a full, meaningful, and connected life as a community member.
+Integrated transition planningfor youth with disabilities creates a path to living a full, meaningful, and connected life as a community member.
 It means planning for what will change as your child becomes an adult.
-We know that every child is different, so every idea might not be right for your family.
-This fact sheet focuses on planning for transition from pediatric (child-centered) to adult healthcare systems.
+We know that everyone is different, so every idea might not be right for your family.

 Start the Process Early

-Families can prepare youth for healthcare transition.
-This can start as early as age ten or when they are developmentally ready.
-One example is to talk about daily medications.
-Explain what each medication does, what each looks like, and when it’s taken.
-Visual schedules and other tools can be used.
-At doctor visits, encourage and coach your youth to speak directly with medical providers, ask questions or explain concerns.
-You may need to ask or model for the provider how to speak directly to your youth.
+Families can prepare youth for health care transition.
+This can start as early as age ten or whenever they are developmentally ready.
+One example is to talk about their daily medications.
+Explain what each medication does, what it looks like, and when it’s taken.
+Some parents find that visual schedules and reminder apps are also helpful tools.
+At doctor visits, coach and model how your youth can speak directly with medical providers to ask questions and explain any concerns directly so eventually they can do this without your assistance.

-During a youth’s teen years, continue to encourage them to take more responsibility for their health care, such as checking in at clinic visits, carrying a list of emergency contacts or entering them into their phone contacts, refilling prescriptions, and preparing questions before appointments.
-If providers send you electronic reminders, ask that they are also sent to your teen’s phone.
+During their teen years, continue to encourage them to take more responsibility for their health care, such as checking in at clinic visits, carrying a list of emergency contacts and entering them into their phone, refilling prescriptions, and preparing questions before appointments.
+If providers send you electronic reminders, make sure they are also sent to your youth’s phone.

-A great way to start preparing your youth for transition is to encourage them to speak alone with their medical providers.
-Before a visit, write down or record in their communication device a few questions they can ask their doctor.
+A great way to start preparing a youth for transition is to encourage them to speak alone with their medical providers.
+Before a visit, write down or record in their communication device a few questions they want to ask their doctor.
 For more information, Got Transition® provides a list of differences between the pediatric and adult healthcare systems and transition tips.
+See gottransition.org/resource/?pediatric-vs-adult-care-differences.

 Self-Advocacy is Key

-As with other parts of a youth’s transition to adulthood, learning to advocate for themselves around their health and medical needs is essential.
-Identifying with, and explaining their diagnoses are important steps toward independence.
-When a child is old enough to understand their diagnosis, parents can help them choose if they want to disclose their personal information at school, at a job or to others in the community.
+As with other parts of a youth’s transition to adulthood, learning to advocate for their health and medical needs is essential.
+Identifying with and explaining their diagnoses are important steps toward independence.
+When a child is old enough to understand their diagnosis, parents can help them choose if they want to disclose their personal information at school, work or to others in the community.

 Right to Privacy

-Parents are surprised to find age when their child’s rights to privacy change.
-In most systems, at age 12, children have the right to speak to their doctor alone about their health care, including reproductive and sexual health topics.
-Prepare yourself by asking the medical provider how they handle this change for their patients and talk with your child before their visit.
+In most health systems, starting at age 12 children have the right to speak to their doctor alone about their health care, including reproductive and sexual health topics.
+Prepare yourself before this by asking the medical provider how they handle this change for their patients and talk with your child about it.

-If the healthcare providers are pediatricians or pediatric specialists, the youth will need to move to adult providers at the age of 18, 21 or 26 depending on the clinic or health system’s guidelines.
+If your child’s health care providers are pediatricians or pediatric specialists, your youth will need to move to adult providers at the age of 18, 21 or 26 depending on the clinic or health system’s guidelines.
 If the youth sees a family medicine doctor, there will be changes in consent and privacy.
-Talk with your child’s primary care provider about the steps to take toward transition and ask for recommendations for adult providers who have experience with the youth’s condition or diagnosis.
+Talk with your child’s primary care provider about the steps to take toward transition and ask for recommendations for adult providers who have experience with your youth’s condition or diagnosis.

 Differences between Pediatric and Adult Healthcare Offices